MaxSvargal/cascade/packages/cascade-graph/dspec/cfv_glossary.dspec.md

     term IModuleRegistry {
         definition: "A TypeScript interface (`cfv_models.IModuleRegistry`) exposed by the visualizer's `cfv_designs.ModuleRegistryService`.
 It provides methods for consumer-rendered components (e.g., inspector tabs) to synchronously query information about loaded DSL modules, definitions, and component schemas."
     }
+    term TriggerDefinitionDsl {
+        definition: "A data structure (`cfv_models.TriggerDefinitionDsl`) representing the configuration of how a trigger should be set up in a Cascade DSL flow.
+Contains the trigger component type (e.g., 'StdLib.Trigger:Http') and its configuration object (e.g., HTTP path, method, authentication settings).
+This defines HOW the trigger operates, not the data it provides at runtime."
+    }
+    term TriggerRuntimeContext {
+        definition: "A data structure (`cfv_models.TriggerRuntimeContext`) representing the complete runtime context provided by a trigger to a flow execution.
+Includes the trigger type, configuration used, standardized output data, timestamp, and execution ID.
+This becomes available as 'trigger.*' in flow expressions."
+    }
+    term TriggerInputSchema {
+        definition: "A JSON Schema (`inputSchema` in `cfv_models.ComponentSchema`) that defines the structure of external event data a trigger expects to receive.
+For example, an HTTP trigger's input schema defines the raw HTTP request structure with path, method, headers, body, and principal fields.
+This represents the external data format before standardization."
+    }
+    term TriggerOutputSchema {
+        definition: "A JSON Schema (`outputSchema` in `cfv_models.ComponentSchema`) that defines the standardized data structure a trigger provides to the flow at runtime.
+For example, an HTTP trigger's output schema defines the HttpTriggerRequest format with path, method, headers, body, and principal fields.
+This is what flows can reliably reference via 'trigger.*' expressions."
+    }
+    term ExternalEventProcessing {
+        definition: "The conceptual process by which triggers convert external events (HTTP requests, scheduled times, event bus messages, etc.) into standardized flow execution contexts.
+Triggers act as adapters between external systems and the internal flow execution engine, ensuring predictable data flow regardless of the external event format."
+    }
 }